lamports-dev/richat/README.md

 ## Richat support and extended version

 Any issue not related with bugs / features related topics would be closed.
-If you struggle to load plugin or have some questions how to use crates please drop your question in Telegram chat: [https://t.me/lamportsdev](https://t.me/lamportsdev)
+If you struggle to load plugin or have some questions how to use crates please drop your question in Telegram group: [https://t.me/lamportsdev](https://t.me/lamportsdev)

 In addition to open-source version there also enterprise version with ability to downstream full stream.
 To get more info please send email to: [customers@lamports.dev](mailto:customers@lamports.dev)